 Before you serve the salad, toss it with the remaining dressing.
 Don’t pour it all in at once just enough to freshen it up.

-Macaroni salad is a favorite at picnics and cookouts, but nobody wants to eat a warm macaroni salad.
+Macaroni salad is a favorite at picnics and cookouts, but since it has mayonnaise in it, you will need to keep it cool.
 To keep your salad chilled, find a Tupperware container or large metal bowl bigger than your serving bowl.
 Fill the big bowl with ice and nestle your serving dish into the ice.
 This will keep the salad cold as you serve it.
 Add more ice to the bowl as needed to keep the macaroni salad chilled.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.

-Creamy Southern Macaroni Salad with Cheese
+Southern-Style Macaroni Salad with Cheddar Cheese

 Ingredients